ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 ### Tutorial 3: Enabler + Context Broker + Cygnus + STH-Comet

-This third option is recommended for those who want to deploy the enabler in a local environment and they are **interested in both real-time data (Context Broker) and historical data (Cygnus and STH-Comet)**.
+This third option is recommended for those users who want to deploy the enabler in a local environment and are **interested in both real-time data (Context Broker) and historical data (Cygnus and STH-Comet)**.

-This one is the most complete tutorial for local environments.
+This options is the most complete tutorial for local environments.
 It will guide the user in how to **deploy the complete architecture of the enabler**:

 ![Architecture](../img/Architecture.png)
->*Illustration 1.
+>*Illustration 4.
 Architecture of the enabler*

 More information related with the architecture can be found [here](../technical/index.md/#architecture).